personalcomputer/tableconv/README.md

                         will be fast. (while daemon is still alive) (WARNING: experimental feature)
   --multitable, --multifile
-                        Convert "database" formats, such as folders with many csvs, or a multi-tab spreadsheet.
-(WARNING: experimental mode, very rough, details undocumented)
+                        Convert entire "database"s of tables from one format to another, such as folders with many csvs, a multi-tab spreadsheet, or an actual RDBMS (WARNING: This is an experimental mode, very rough, details undocumented)

 supported url schemes:
   ascii:- (dest only)